samgoldman97/mist/README.md

 work is required to map them back to smiles.
 A record of this is provided in `data_processing/forward`.

-## Training models <a name="training"></a>
+### Training set download

-For those interested in recreating our pipeline, we provide details to train a minimal model for comparison on the canopus\_train dataset.
-The minimal dataset as we processed must first be downloaded (~3.3G):
+For those interested in recreating our pipeline for comparison on the canopus\_train dataset, the minimal dataset as we processed must first be downloaded (~3.3G):

 ```
 cd data/paired_spectra/